Relativistic BEC extracted from a complex FRG flow equation: FRG flow equation

 The above conditions indicate the limitation of the Litim regulator.
 In general, the effective potential becomes ill-defined when its slope and curvature of the effective potential is nonpositive for $k\neq 0$ or negative for $k\to 0$~\cite{Litim:2000ci}.
 One of the crucial properties of the Litim regulator is to evade this pathological situation, as much as possible~\cite{Litim:2001up}.
 In the relativistic complex scalar theory at finite density, however, such a well-defined effective potential is not guaranteed only by employing the Litim regulator~\eqref{eq:Litim}, as seen in Eq.~\eqref{eq:floweq}.
 Then, we need to explicitly impose the conditions of the positivity $U'_k+k^2>0$, and of the nonnegativity $U'_{k\to 0}\geq 0$, which are equivalent to the conditions~\eqref{eq:condition} and~\eqref{eq:condition_IR}, respectively.

 Finally, we briefly mention the numerical method to solve Eq.~\eqref{eq:floweq}.
 First, it is useful to introduce the dimensionless valuables $t=\log(k/\Lambda)$ and $r=\rho/\Lambda^2$.
 We then employ the fourth-order Runge-Kutta method for the $t$-derivatives from $t=0$ to $t=\log(10^{-4})$ ~\footnote{ The corresponding value $k=10^{-4}\Lambda$ is much smaller than $k\simeq \bar{m}$, around which our numerical computation of the FRG flow converges well.
 This choice is only for the sake of drawing Figs.~\ref{fig:potential_flow} and~\ref{fig:rholeft}. }, and the grid method~\cite{Adams:1995cv,Schaefer:2004en,Drews:2016wpi} for the $r$-derivatives.
 The discretization widths are chosen as $\Delta t\simeq-4.6\times10^{-7}$ and $\Delta r = 10^{-4}$, and the number of the $t$-integration steps is $2.0\times10^7$.
-Also we have to set a range of $\rho$ for numerical calculations, and the right endpoint $\rho_\mathrm{right}$ and the left $\rho_\mathrm{left}$.
-This $\rho_\mathrm{left}$ is zero or determined from Eq.~\eqref{eq:condition} or~\eqref{eq:condition_IR}, while $\rho_\mathrm{right}$ can be arbitrary as far as $\rho_\mathrm{right}\gg \bar{m}^2,\mu^2,T^2$.
-The derivatives at $\rho=\rho_\mathrm{left}$ ($\rho=\rho_\mathrm{right}$) endpoint of the $r$-grids are calculated with the forward (backward) differences, but the others with the central difference.
-In the present analysis such a treatment becomes crucial, since the left endpoint gives the ground state, i.e., $\rho_0=\rho_\mathrm{left}$; see the argument in the following section.
 In order to accurately locate $\rho_{0}$, we also interpolate adjacent grids with the cubic-spline.